- Who We Are

 Dina Birman, University of Miami

 As member of the Council of Representatives of the American Psychological Association, I represent Division 27 and SCRA within APA.
 The Council of Representatives is the legislative body of APA and has full power and authority over the affairs and funds of the association, including APA boards, committees, divisions and affiliated organizations.
 Council is composed of representatives of divisions, representatives of state, provincial and territorial psychological associations (SPTAs) and the members of the Board of Directors.
-As your representatives I participate in APA Council meetings twice a year, vote on matters before the APA, and promote and support initiatives of interest to SCRA.
+As your representative I participate in APA Council meetings twice a year, vote on matters before the APA, and promote and support initiatives of interest to SCRA.
 I also participate in the group “Divisions for Social Justice,” and several social justice-oriented caucuses.
 I welcome your emails with any questions or suggestions about how I can better serve the division in this role.

 There are three Member at Large (MAL) positions on the SCRA EC.
 I am the designated MAL responsible for developing the Division 27 Program for the APA Convention, as well as supporting the work of the SCRA Professional Development Committee.
 In developing the APA program I work closely with the Awards and Membership MALs to ensure we coordinate the award addresses.
 I also work with our President to coordinate cross-division collaborative sessions for the convention so please reach out to me and share any interest you may have in working with other Divisions.
 Please also contact me if you have interest in participating in the Professional Development Committee.